FTBTeam/FTB-Echoes/README.md

 For `ftbechoes:audio`:

-* `location` - the resource location for an audio clip; a sound event name
+* `location` - the resource location for an audio clip, which is a Minecraft sound event name

 ### Shop Entries

 Shop entries define items that may be bought, and/or commands that may be run (with a configurable permission level) on behalf of the player, along with an associated cost in the currency system currently in use.
+The player must have completed the associated echo stage to be able to buy these items.

 Fields:

 * `name` - a string to identify this entry, must be unique within this particular Echo
-* `item` - a serialized itemstack, possibly including component data.
+* `item` - a serialized itemstack, or list of itemstacks, possibly including component data.
 If omitted, then `description` and `command` must be specified.
   * This is exclusive with the `command` field.
 * `cost` - an integer cost, must be > 0
 * `description` - a serialized component; may be omitted if `item` is specified but overrides the item description if present.
 * `icon` - the resource location for an icon image; may be omitted if `item` is specified
-* `command` - a command to run on behalf of the player, with the permission level specified in `permission_level`.
+* `command` - a json object describing a command to run on behalf of the player; see [Command Entries](#command-entries) below
   * This is exclusive with the `item` field.
 * `permission_level` - optional integer permission level for running commands, in range 1-4.
 Defaults to 1.

+### Completion Rewards

+Completion rewards define a set of rewards granted to a player when they complete a stage.
+This includes one or more of an item, some experience, some currency, or a command to be run on behalf of the player (e.g. grant them a game stage)

+All fields below are optional, but at least of one `item`, `experience`, `currency` or `command` must be specified.

+Fields:

+* `item` - a serialized itemstack, or list of itemstacks, to give to the player
+* `experience` - an integer quantity of experience for the player
+* `currency` - an integer quantity of currency for the player
+* `command` - a json object describing a command to run on behalf of the player; see [Command Entries](#command-entries) below
+* `description` - an optional serialized component, or list of serialized components, used for tooltip purposes on the "Claim Reward" button
+  * This is recommended if there is a command component to this reward

+### Command Entries

+Command entries define a string command, with an optional permission level and silent field (to suppress normal command output)

+Fields:

+* `run` - the command string, mandatory
+* `permission` - the integer permission level in range 0..4, optional (default: 0)
+* `silent` - a boolean to suppress normal command output, optional (default: true)

 ## Support